Marisa Sistach Peret: Legacy

 Her films are a social commentary on gender inequality, violence against women, socioeconomic class and adolescence.
 Screening Minors in Latin American Cinema described Sistach's directorial perspective on these issues, saying, "films such as Sistach's highlight the socioeconomic divide between adolescence and sexual exploration in those higher up versus lower down on the economic scale.
 Moreover, they illustrate the lack of agency and recourse to justice available to adolescents on the lower end of the economic scale - especially female adolescents who are twice marginalized by gender and economic status."

 According to Rashkin, Sistach's Los pasos de Ana (1990), along with Busi Cortés' El secreto de Romeila (1988) were the two most popular feature films directed by Mexican women of their time.
-Her films were described by critics as innovative as they opened doors and created opportunities for women in cinema and film production.
-Perfume de Violeta was awarded three Ariels, won over twenty prizes on the international film festival sphere, and was Mexico's official choice for the Academy Awards.
+Her films were described by critics as innovative, as they opened doors and created opportunities for women in cinema and film production.
+Perfume de Violeta was awarded three Ariel Awards, won over twenty prizes at the international film festival sphere, and was Mexico's official choice for the Academy Awards.

 Rashkin stated that the works created a genre of "women's cinema" that took women characters beyond objectification.
 She further remarked that Sistach's work allowed for more autonomy for women in film.